MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-With our `App.tsx` file updated, we can move on to updating our `Display`, `Navigation`, and `MetaMaskError` components which will each in some form utilize our `useMetaMask` hook to display our state or invoke our functions that modify state.
+With `App.tsx` updated, you can update the `Display`, `Navigation`, and `MetaMaskError` components,
+each of which will use the `useMetaMask` hook to display the state or invoke functions that modify state.

-### 4. Connect to MetaMask in Navigation
+### 4. Connect to MetaMask in the navigation

-Navigation will connect to MetaMask using conditional rendering to show an **"Install MetaMask"** or **"Connect MetaMask"** button or, once connected, display our wallet address in a hypertext link that connects to [Etherescan](https://etherscan.io).
+The navigation component will connect to MetaMask using conditional rendering to show an
+**Install MetaMask** or **Connect MetaMask** button or, once connected, display your wallet address
+in a hypertext link that connects to [Etherescan](https://etherscan.io).

 In the `/src/components/Navigation/Navigation.tsx` file, add the following code: